spacetelescope/slitlessutils/docs/instrumentfiles.rst

 where :math:`\Delta\lambda\!=\!(\lambda_1-\lambda_0)` and :math:`\alpha` is a *curvature* parameter that adjust the degree of non-linearity.
 This form has several limiting forms worth mentioning.
 If :math:`\alpha=0`, then there will be a single wavelength element (:math:`N=1`), emulating the photometry from an imaging mode.
 Second, if :math:`\alpha\gg n`, then the prism function approaches the linear form for a grism.

 .. note::
-  In general, users are discouraged from adjusting these settings in the reference files, and are recommended to instead use the interface (see :doc:`sources <sources>`).
+  In general, users are discouraged from adjusting these settings in the reference files, and are recommended to instead use the API (see :doc:`sources <sources>`).
 Extraordinary care should be taken regarding the curvature parameter.

 Detector Parameters